Forum – Basque Circular Summit

 (150 pax)

 The European construction sector plays a key role in the economy.
 It is made up of 3.4 million companies, which generate around 9% of the EU's gross domestic product and provide 18 million direct jobs.
 At the same time, the industry also produces construction and demolition waste (CDW), which accounts for 25-30% of all waste generated in the EU, making it one of the most significant waste streams.
-To improve the sustainability of buildings and construction materials, new tools such as the Construction Products Regulation (CPR), or the Levels System are emerging.
-This session will analyse the current situation and new trends in the sector.

 Side-event 1-2